 The afternoon session was a shorter massage in which the therapist applied a warmed herb compress to my lower back, where I have had pain recently.
 In essence, I was beaten for 30 minutes with a hot and damp bag of herbs.
 Combining the heat from the herbs with massage strokes, she worked effectively to appease the pain in my muscles.

-go to link Did it change my life?
+Did it change my life?

 Three days was not long enough to make a real impact, but it certainly made a good start.
 I could already feel the difference that the diet was making; feeling less sluggish I found that I had energy to last all through the day and make the steep trek to the temple at the top of the hill for sunset.
 I certainly would like more energy in my daily life back home.